percula/planter_blog/content/posts/grow-bountiful-berries.md

 ![](/uploads/blackberries.jpg)

 Strawberries varieties can also be grouped into a few types: everbearing, June-bearing, and day-neutral- again this mainly refers to when they produce fruit during the season.
-Everbearing and June-bearing varieties do not produce as many runners as June-bearing, which may be a benefit if you want to control how much your strawberries spread.
+Everbearing and day-neutral varieties do not produce as many runners as June-bearing, which may be a benefit if you want to control how much your strawberries spread.

 Blueberries need acidic soil (PH of roughly 4-5) to grow well.
 Sort out how you are going to acidify your soil, if needed, before purchasing your blueberry plants.
 Blueberry varieties are grouped into several types: lowbush (wild), northern highbush, southern highbush, and rabbiteye, which have different preferred growing climates and berry characteristics.
 Some blueberry varieties need to be cross-pollinated to produce fruit.
 This means they need another, different variety of blueberry (of the same type) planted nearby.